-In this blog, I will be talking about what neuromarketing is, what advantages does it offer to app development and how it can be used to improve apps.
+In this blog, I will be talking about what neuromarketing is, what advantages it offers to app development, and how it can be used to improve apps.

 What is Neuromarketing?

-Marketing, mistakenly though, since a very long time, was about the superficiality- How your catchy is your slogan, how captivating are the ads, or how unforgettable is your jingle?
+Marketing, mistakenly thought, for a very long time, was about superficiality- How catchy is your slogan, how captivating are the ads, or how unforgettable is your jingle?

 Neuromarketing stresses that what makes us buy anything goes deeper than this and has a lot to do with what triggers our brain.

 Neuromarketing comes from two words, neuro, and marketing.
 Thus the word means applying principles of neuroscience to marketing.

 It involves the use of medical techniques like functional Magnetic Resonance Imaging (fMRI), eye tracking, and EEG to study the response of consumers’ brains to a marketing stimulus.

 When a marketing stimulus such as a print ad, a video, etc. is presented to an individual, the brain mapping tools study the changes in the activities of certain parts of the brain.
 This helps us learn why customers are choosing something and what part of their mind is making them.

 Many companies have successfully applied this to know about their customers and alter their strategies.

 For example, PayPal, in its neuromarketing research, discovered that advertisements focusing on speed and convenience triggered a significantly higher response in the brain compared to the ones promoting functions such as safety and security.
 This allowed them to design their marketing campaigns targeting speed.